Sex Therapist

 What does a therapist who specializes in sex do?

-Sex therapists are licensed counselors, social workers, therapists, or psychologists with specialized training who can provide specialized services to clients seeking sexual advice and support for sexual difficulties.
-Most sex therapists have psychotherapy training and are trained in many forms of therapy but may have taken extra courses in topics like, sexuality, sexual trauma, pain during sex, sexual dysfunctions, or intimacy skills.
+Sex therapists are licensed counselors, social workers, therapists, or psychologists with specialized training who can provide specialized sex therapy services to clients seeking sexual advice and support for sexual difficulties.
+Most sex therapists have psychotherapy training and are trained in many forms of therapy but may have taken extra courses in topics like sexuality, sexual trauma, pain during sex, sexual dysfunctions, or intimacy skills.
 A sex therapist, like all therapists, is not a medical doctor and cannot prescribe medication (though they may have a doctoral degree).
-However, they have extensive training in identifying intimacy issues and relationship issues stemming from sex.
-Therapy sessions may include different types of therapy including cognitive behavioral therapy or emotion-based therapy.
-Sex therapists work with individuals, couples, or groups of clients.
+Sex therapy sessions may include different types of therapy, including cognitive behavioral therapy or emotion-based therapy.
+A sex therapist can work with individuals, couples, or groups of clients.

 Sex therapists commonly treat concerns such as the following: